Maculos/Maculos/README.md

 #### The stuff that's happening now o'clock:
 - Right now I'm working on [my website](https://maculos.dev)
+- I *SHOULD* be learning react to rebuild my site but than again I'm tired and want a pi compute module 4.
 - I'm currently learning how to be human.